-Type of FeeAmount/ SemesterTuition for Pennsylvania residents, per credit\$470Tuition for non-Pennsylvania residents, per credit\$705Tuition for PA residents enrolled in online degree programs (ATEP, CPIS, ENPW and REED), per credit\$470Tuition for non-PA residents enrolled in online degree programs (ATEP, CPIS, ENPW and REED), per credit\$479

-General fee for both Pennsylvania residents and non-residents, per credit \$106 General fee for both Pennsylvania residents and non-residents enrolled in online degree programs (ATEP, CPIS, ENPW and REED), per credit \$65 General fee for both Pennsylvania residents and non-residents registered for 9 or more credits \$952 General fee for both Pennsylvania residents and non-residents enrolled in online degree programs (ATEP, CPIS, ENPW and REED), registered for 9 or more credits \$583 Technology fee for Pennsylvania residents, per credit \$25 Technology fee for non-Pennsylvania residents, per credit \$37 Transportation fee for both Pennsylvania residents and non-residents if registered between 1 and 8 credits \$24 Transportation fee for both Pennsylvania residents and non-residents, if registered for 9 or more credits \$47 General Academic Records Fee: a non-refundable fee intended to cover the cost of transcripts and graduation application fees.
+Type of Fee Amount/ Semester Pennsylvania residents pay at the following rate per credit \$483 Non-Pennsylvania residents at the following rate per credit \$725 Pennsylvania residents enrolled in online degree programs (ATEP, CPIS, ENPW, REED and HLTH) pay at the following rate per credit \$483 Non-Pennsylvania residents enrolled online degree programs (ATEP, CPIS, ENPW, REED and HLTH) pay at the following rate per credit \$493 General fee, graduate students (same for both Pennsylvania residents and non-residents) pay at the following rate per credit \$109 General fee for students enrolled in online degree programs (ATEP, CPIS, ENPW, REED and HLTH) pay at the following rate per credit \$66 General fee for students enrolled in Lehigh Valley programs pay at the following rate per credit \$44 General fee, graduate students (same for both Pennsylvania residents and non-residents) registered for 9 or more credits \$981 General fee for students enrolled in fully online degree programs (ATEP, CPIS, ENPW, REED and HLTH) registered for 9 or more credits \$583 General fee for students enrolled in Lehigh Valley programs registered for 9 or more credits \$594 Technology fee, Pennsylvania residents pay at the following rate per credit \$26 Technology fee, non-Pennsylvania residents pay at the following rate per credit \$38 Transportation fee, graduate students (same for both Pennsylvania residents and non-residents) pay at the following rate if registered between 1 and 8 credits \$25 Transportation fee, graduate students (same for both Pennsylvania residents and non-residents) pay at the following rate if registered for 9 or more credits \$50 General Academic Records Fee.
+This fee is non-refundable and is intended to cover the cost of transcripts and graduation application fees.
 Students will receive lifetime transcripts upon graduation.
-It is a flat fee assessed on undergraduate and graduate students.
-The academic records fee would not cover the cost of express delivery of transcripts. \$7
+It is a flat fee assessed on \$10 undergraduate and graduate students.
+The academic records feedoes not cover the cost of express delivery of transcripts.

-Summer Session Tuition and Fees 2016:
+Summer Session Tuition and Fees 2017: